 Spinners are not particularly known for having a major impact on cricket matches at the MCG, but they do tend to be hard to score against in Twenty20 matches played at the venue.
 Swing bowlers are not normally that threatening at the MCG, but this is not always the case.

-Data from cricmetric.com suggests medium pace bowlers have the highest economy rate in T20 matches at the MCG, while the lowest average on the ground belongs to leg-break bowlers.
+Data from Cricmetric.com suggests medium pace bowlers have the highest economy rate in T20 matches at the MCG, while the lowest average on the ground belongs to leg-break bowlers.

 Just over half of T20 matches at the MCG are won by the team that is chasing down a total that has been set for them, with 47.2% of the matches won by the team batting first.